Jonzka/Database-Project/README.md

 **Joni**
 Role: In addition to refining the database structure, I devised the solution for allowing characters to have multiple classes.
 I populated the playertype, participant, character, character_has_class, race, class, and state tables.
-I wrote the campaignInfo spell (fig 3) for the view.
-I wrote the documentation for the requirements specification, explained the principles of database operation, justified design decisions, and described the views.
+I wrote the campaignInfo view's code (fig 3).
+For the documentation I explained the principles of database operation, justified design decisions, and described the views.

 **Joonas**
 Role: I designed the core campaign-participant-character-member-campaign loop that enables displaying both the Dungeon Master